-To join the telethon on YouTube and Facebook, visit accsv.org/bdog2022 on May 4 and 5 from 4-8 PM.
+Join the ACC Big Day of Giving Telethon on YouTube and Facebook on May 4, 2023, from 12 to 8 PM.
 Enjoy live entertainment and storytelling from the ACC Community.

 Our latest community services are Senior Community Services Employment Program.
 This program places low-income seniors with barriers to employment in non-profits and government agencies to gain new skills while providing community service.
 The goal is to help the seniors find regular employment.
 We are proud that four of the seniors have been hired at ACC in three different departments, and many more have been hired by their host agency or other organizations.